 Visit EPIC Dublin and you will swipe through video galleries, dance to motion sensor quizzes, listen to remastered audio that dates back 100 years and watch videos.

-There are touch screen exhibits, where visitors can read digital copies of emigrants’ letters sent home to Ireland describing their experiences in the new countries where they settled, to watching film presentations of emigrants recounting their lives and what pushed them into leaving Ireland.
+There are touch screen exhibits where visitors can read digital copies of emigrants’ letters sent home to Ireland describing their experiences in the new countries where they settled, or you can watch film presentations of emigrants recounting their lives and what pushed them to leave Ireland.

 What does it mean to be Irish?
 This question expands far beyond the country’s borders—the millions of emigres who left over the centuries desperate to escape poverty and hardship and make something of themselves elsewhere.